Hornsby Shire Council takes great pride in being able to help you take the final step to become an Australian citizen.

 How long does the Citizenship Ceremony take?

-It generally takes around one hour.
-All candidates must arrive 20 minutes before the ceremony so they can register and obtain their seat number.
-Light refreshments are provided for all candidates and their guests afterwards.
+It generally takes from 20-30 minutes.
+All candidates must arrive 15 minutes before the ceremony so they can register and obtain their seat number.

 What do I need to bring to the ceremony?

-Please bring your invitation letter from the Department of Immigration and Border Protection (DIBP) to assist with identification, as well as current Australian photo identification such as a drivers license or passport.
+Please bring your invitation letter from the Department of Home Affairs (DOHA) to assist with identification, as well as current Australian photo identification such as a drivers license or passport.
 If you do not have photo identification please bring at least three documents bearing your name, address and signature.
 Examples include bank statements, credit cards or bills.

 These documents are also required as proof of identification by the Australian Electoral Commission, whose representatives will be present at the ceremony, to allow you to vote in Australian elections.